 Land of the Seven Rivers by Sanjeev Sanyal

-Land of the Seven Rivers or Sapta-Sindhu, that is how India has always been known, despite its ever changing political borders, despite rulers who came from all directions to rule some part of it, despite its changing demographic profile.
-In Land of the Seven Rivers, Sanjeev Sanyal has tried to trace a history of the geography of India through the ages, right from the time the landmass started pushing the Himalayas up and stood as a dominant peninsula.
-Geography can not be independent of history, so he segues into history every now and then, telling you who came from where, when and why, who stayed back and who went back, what did they bring with them and what did they take away.
+Land of the Seven Rivers or Sapta-Sindhu, that is how India has always been known.
+Despite its ever changing political borders.
+Despite rulers who came from all directions to rule some part of it.
+And despite its changing demographic profile.
+In Land of the Seven Rivers, Sanjeev Sanyal has tried to trace a history of the geography of India through the ages.
+Right from the time the landmass started pushing the Himalayas up and stood as a dominant peninsula.
+Geography can not be independent of history.
+So he segues into history every now and then, telling you who came from where, when and why.
+Who stayed back and who went back.
+What did they bring with them and what did they take away.

-- Ramayan’s story moves along the North-South Axis of Indian geography while that of Mahabharata moves on East-West, and Varanasi stands at the crossroads of these two ancient trade routes, and this continues till date as NH2 and NH7 meet somewhere here and Mughalsarai is the central hub of Indian Railways.
+- Ramayan’s story moves along the North-South Axis of Indian geography while that of Mahabharata moves on East-West, and Varanasi stands at the crossroads of these two ancient trade routes.
+And this continues till date as NH2 and NH7 meet somewhere here and Mughalsarai is the central hub of Indian Railways.
 Isn’t it interesting?

 - The University of Oxford was being laid when Nalanda and Vikramshila were being destroyed.

-Dark skinned people were preferred to light skinned ones and that is why the protagonists of our stories like Krishna and Draupadi are dark.
+- Dark skinned people were preferred to light skinned ones and that is why the protagonists of our stories like Krishna and Draupadi are dark.
 In fact so is Laila in Laila-Majnu’s story (this is my addition, not from the book).
 Paintings in Ajanta are a testimony to this, where most beautiful women are painted with cinnamon colored complexion.

-The original name of the Mughals was Gurkhani
+- The original name of the Mughals was Gurkhani.

-Most importantly, this constant reference to travel writers through the ages tells the role they play in chronicling times and documenting history first hand and in the most neutral ways as we know the hired history writers create history through their pen rather than tell you as it was.
+- Most importantly, this constant reference to travel writers through the ages tells the role they play in chronicling times and documenting history first hand.
+And in the most neutral ways.
+As we know the hired history writers create history through their pen rather than tell you as it was.

-If the confluence of history and geography interest you, Read Land of the Seven Rivers by Sanjeev Sanyal!https://www.anureviews.com/land-of-the-seven-rivers-by-sanjeev-sanyal/Land of the Seven Rivers by Sanjeev Sanyalhttp://www.anureviews.com/wp-content/uploads/2013/05/Land-of-Seven-Rivers-668x1024.jpghttp://www.anureviews.com/wp-content/uploads/2013/05/Land-of-Seven-Rivers-150x150.jpgBook ReviewsHistoryIndiaIndiaLand of the Seven Rivers or Sapta-Sindhu, that is how India has always been known, despite its ever changing political borders, despite rulers who came from all directions to rule some part of it, despite its changing demographic profile.
-In Land of the Seven Rivers, Sanjeev Sanyal has tried to...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Read the authors another book review.https://www.anureviews.com/land-of-the-seven-rivers-by-sanjeev-sanyal/Land of the Seven Rivers by Sanjeev Sanyalhttps://www.anureviews.com/wp-content/uploads/2013/05/Land-of-Seven-Rivers-668x1024.jpghttps://www.anureviews.com/wp-content/uploads/2013/05/Land-of-Seven-Rivers-150x150.jpgBook ReviewsHistoryIndiaIndia,Kindle PreviewLand of the Seven Rivers or Sapta-Sindhu, that is how India has always been known.
+Despite its ever changing political borders.
+Despite rulers who came from all directions to rule some part of it.
+And despite its changing demographic profile.
+In Land of the Seven Rivers, Sanjeev Sanyal has tried to...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews